Your SAAS Company Can't Survive Without This Metric

 List of inputs that drive LTV:

-Average Revenue per User (ARPU): The average annual revenue per account in the initial year of a cohort.
+Average Revenue per User (ARPU): This metric gauges the average annual revenue per account within the initial year of a customer cohort.

-Churn Rate: The rate of lost customers during a period represented by the number of lost customers divided by the beginning number of customers.
+Churn Rate: Reflects the rate of customer attrition during a specific period, calculated as the number of lost customers divided by the initial customer count.

-Retention Rate: The rate of customers retained at the end of a period or 1 – churn rate.
+Retention Rate: The percentage of customers retained at the end of a given period, which is the complement of the churn rate.

-Expansion: Any additional annual revenue earned from the current customer base through volume growth, cross-selling, or upselling.
+Expansion: Represents additional annual revenue generated from the existing customer base through various means like volume growth, cross-selling, or upselling.

 Customer Acquisition Cost